NASCAR Power Rankings: Joey Logano beats Kyle Busch for Gateway win

 - Kyle LarsonAmerican racing driver

-NASCAR Power Rankings: Joey Logano beats Kyle Busch for Gateway win originally appeared on NBC Sports Philadelphia
+NASCAR Power Rankings: Joey Logano beats Kyle Busch for Gateway win originally appeared on NBC Sports Washington

 The first Cup Series race at World Wide Technology Raceway delivered some fireworks.